gophergala2016/Gobots/README.md

 Unfortunately didn't do any drunk committing last night (as you may be able to tell), though karaoke was a good time.
 Did a bit more database stuff, and getting GopherJS ready to do some stuff with replays so people can view games.
-Still to be done: adding rounds to a replay.
+Still to be done: adding rounds to a replay. -Brandon

 ### Sunday January 24, 2016 - 8:21 AM